colmtuite/drawing/README.md

 Two notable plugins we're using are [Angular-xeditable](http://vitalets.github.io/angular-xeditable/) for in-place editing and [selectize.js](http://brianreavis.github.io/selectize.js/) for select boxes.

 Both of these plugins come with their own theming capabilities.
+I'm not sure how they work exactly but I would reccommend we figure it out if we're going to make changes to them.
+I'm sure it must be fairly simple.
+Just make sure you let me know if you're gonna tackle it.

 ### Database